LazerpayHQ/Lazerpay-documentation-v2/README.md

 ## Contributors ✨

-This is a fork of Zag Docs (originally writtin with Chakra-ui as its UI library).
 Thanks to Chakra-UI team for making their [Zag Docs](https://github.com/chakra-ui/zag-docs) documentation Open source and free to use.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->